raystack/dagger/docs/advance/post_processor.md

 HTTP Post Processor connects to an external REST endpoint and does enrichment based on data from the response of the API call.
 Currently, we support POST and GET verbs for the API call.

 #### Workflow
-On applying only this post processor, dagger will perform following operations on a single message in happy path
+On applying only this post processor, dagger will perform the following operations on a single message in happy path
 * Consume the message from configured Kafka stream.
 * Apply the SQL query configured.
 * Generate the endpoint URL in case of GET call or request body in case of POST call using [request_pattern](post_processor.md#request_pattern) and [request_variables](post_processor.md#request_variables).